Datagirlie/Apartment_Evaluation_Project/README.md

 |---------------------------------:|:--------------------------------|

 # 2. Evaluation Based on Property Type
-Private owned properties have the highest average of evaluation score of 84.76% compared to the Toronto community Housing and the Social housing that have low scores 8.95% and 6.29%.
+Private owned properties have the highest average evaluation score of 84.76% compared to the Toronto community Housing(TCHC) and the Social housing that have low scores of 8.95% and 6.29%.
 This clearly proves that private owned apartments are highly maintained compared to the Government owned apartments.
-However, this can affect the level at which people rnt apartments owned by the government.
+However, this can affect the level at which people rent apartments owned by the government.
+Also, tenants are more satisfied with the maintenance and also the facilities available in private owned properties compared to properties owned by the government.

 ![](https://github.com/Datagirlie/Apartment_Evaluation_Project/blob/main/PROPTY%20SCORES.png)